Into the Abyss: An interview with Werner Herzog

 Because cinema or film has a strange quality – it allows us to look deep into the heart of men.
 And when I say men, I of course, also mean women.
 It has a strange quality of illuminating something that’s deep inside of us.
 And I’m not only speaking of documentaries; it’s the same procedure with feature films, same thing.
 So why it is like that, I don’t know.
 I can only say yes, it allows us looking [meaning “to look”, I think] into the abyss.

 You say that this film isn’t intended to sway people one way or the other about capital punishment…

 I was going to ask, do you think it’s possible to change people’s minds with a film like this?

 It’s probably able only to change basic perspectives.
 Films otherwise, are pretty powerless.
 We shouldn’t overrate – you see, capital punishment has to be dealt [with] in different platforms.
 Microphones are the right tool, I guess.
 Speakers, parliamentarians, rallies of many, many people.

-Into The Abyss: A Tale of Death, A Tale of Life opens in cinemas on 30th March, and on DVD 16th April.
-Death Row, Herzog’s four-part documentary series is also released by Revolver Entertainment on DVD in mid-May.
+Into The Abyss: A Tale of Death, A Tale of Life opens in cinemas nationwide on 30th March, and on DVD 16th April.
+Death Row, Herzog’s four-part documentary series, is also released by Revolver Entertainment on DVD in mid-May.

-Read the review of Into the Abyss here.
+Read our review of Into the Abyss here.